ekaterinailin/flare-locations-ensembles-science/README.md

 - `11_applyscript_<timestamp2>_<timestamp1>_flares_validate.sh`
 - `12_merge_<timestamp2>_<timestamp1>_flares_validate.sh`

 If you are doing aggregate statistics for ensembles of light curves, take care not to split the training and validation data into too small chunks, in particular the validation set.
 Divide `<total number of LCs> / <number of splits> / 200` to get the number of lc per ensemble.
 It should be at least 200 to effectively marginalize over inclinations, and get a decently narrow active latitude width.

+In the paper, we ran theses scripts for a number of different configurations (number of active regions, flare rates, active latitude widths). **You can find the outputs from the above procedure on [Zenodo](https://zenodo.org/record/7996929).**

 ## Scripts that can be run after the synthetic data have been created and processed

 Scripts 13-18 can only be run after the synthetic data have been processed.

 - Script 13 fits a polynomial expression to the data, and writes out best-fit parameters and **covariance matrices** to the ``results/`` folder.
 - Script 14 plots the residuals of the fits done in Script 13 on a validation data set that was not used in 13.
-- Script 15 just convert the fit parameters .csv table to a tex document.
+- Script 15 just convert the fit parameters .csv table to a LaTeX document (Table 2).
 - Script 16 shows the results for varying active latitude width.
 - Script 17 shows the results for varying power law exponent alpha.
 - Script 18 produces a figure that shows the parameter range covered by the mean and standard deviation of waiting time distributions.
+- Script 19 produces Table 3 in the paper
+- Script 20 produces Figure 9 that illustrates the flaring latitudes derived from the G dwarf flare sample in [Okamoto et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...906...72O/abstract), and convert Table 3 to LaTeX.

+**Machine readable versions of Tables 2 and 3 can be found on [Zenodo](https://zenodo.org/record/7996929).**